By Nathan Blake | 1/17/17

 When It’s Time to Move On

+Sometimes the cards just don’t play out the way you want them to.
 If you can’t afford to see your doctor without health insurance, and none of the above options works for you, then it might be easier to simply move on and find another doctor in your new network.
 Most health plans these days provide a list of physicians in their network.
 Call your plan directly for more information.

 For tips on how to find the right doctor, we have an entire post dedicated to choosing a primary care physician.
-Or, you can search our collection of physician websites by browsing the “Physicians” tab on our homepage.